PritishSaha92/AmEX-Spacebar-Sketchers-2024/data/README.md

 This directory stores datasets.

 Git policy:
-- `data/raw/` — raw competition files are tracked (you asked to include only raw files in git).
+- `data/raw/` — raw competition files are tracked.
 - `data/interim/` — intermediate/prepared files are not tracked.
 - `data/processed/` — post-processed files are not tracked.